QuestioWo/buddhabrot/README.md

 ```

 ## Result
-A OpenGL window titled `Buddhabrot` will appear after the buddhabrot has been calculated.
-For 801 pixels x 801 pixels at 2500 iterations, the below window will appear:
+A OpenGL window titled `Buddhabrot` will appear after the [buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) has been calculated.
+For 801 x 801 pixels at 2500 iterations, the below window will appear:

 ![Buddhabrot](https://raw.githubusercontent.com/QuestioWo/buddhabrot/main/assets/801x2500.png)